Use the Tab and Up, Down arrow keys to select menu items.

 This course builds on MUSA 141 to provide students with further technical skills, musical knowledge and understanding through performance on an instrument or with voice.
 Students will gain further knowledge of the repertoire for their particular instrument and undertake a concert performance at the end of the semester.
 This course is only available to students in the Mus.B.

-Students who pass this course will have developed:* further technical performance skills in an instrument or voice;* further music understanding through performance in an instrument or voice;* an increased knowledge of repertoire for a specific instrument or voice;* improved public performing skills, including public speaking and engagement with one's community;* Transferable skills: Setting and achieving goals; time management; performance under pressure; persistent; self-motivation, connection to community.
+Students who pass this course will have developed: Technical performance skills in an instrument or voice; Music understanding through performance in an instrument or voice; A knowledge of repertoire for a specific instrument or voice; A body of repertoire for a specific instrument or voice; Public performing skills, including public speaking and engagement with one’s community.
+Transferable skills: Setting and achieving goals; time management; performance under pressure; persistence; self-motivation; connection to community.

 This course will provide students with an opportunity to develop the Graduate Attributes specified below:

 Critically competent in a core academic discipline of their award

 Students know and can critically evaluate and, where applicable, apply this knowledge to topics/issues within their majoring subject.

 Students must attend one activity from each section.